 This courthouse was torn down in 1760 but a plaque dedicated to the courthouse can still be seen today on the wall of the Masonic Temple on Washington Street.

 The executions took place on a small hill, called Proctor’s Ledge, at the base of Gallows Hill in Salem town.
 The victims were hanged by the neck by a rope tied to a tree.
 Contrary to popular belief, none of the victims were burned at the stake.
-The reason is because English law only allowed death by burning to be used against men who committed high treason and only after they had been hanged until almost dead, quartered and drawn.
-The English considered it an unacceptable death for women since it involved nudity.
+The reason is because English law only allowed death by burning to be used against women who committed high treason.

 After each execution took place, the victim’s body was cut down and placed in a nearby rock crevice or buried in a shallow grave somewhere on the execution site, according to a paper written by William P. Upham for the Peabody Historical Society in 1903: